Guidelines for Contracting an SPI Course

 - Power strip for LDC projector and laptop computer

 - 24”-36” wide eight-foot long display table (for instructional materials/handouts)

 - Other equipment that may be requested by instructors for specific courses (i.e., VCR, speakers, colored markers)

 - A suggested hotel for instructors and attending students preferably with a special rate

-To request a training program, please fill out an If you have any additional questions, please contact Mike at:
+To request to co-host any training program, please fill out an If you have any questions regarding co-hosting a course, please contact Theresa at: